abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

     c) accessing a non-existent attribute throws an error
     d) value of attrubute can be assigned to another value
     e) variable1 = reference_variable1.color;

+# Explantion of class_program_7.py
+this program will not give an error
+However, mob2 will have an attribute ios_versio.
+This spelling mistake creates a new attribute!
+Hence be careful when assigning values to attributes of an object.

+The best practice is to ensure all objects of a class have the same set of attributes.

+Very rarely should we create a new attributes!
+Hence we will have to be careful upon this.

+Also, languages like Java, C# etc do not allow us to create different set of attributes objects like python does.

+# Creating common attributes
+you have seen the problem arising out of human error in creating atributes individually.
+In this we will also face the problem of non-reusable codes.

+For example: an object having 10 attributes and we have 10 objects, then we have to write 100 lines of code!
+There is no reuse at all!

+in the next class_program_8.py you will see how to reslove this issue!